Operated by ?

 Travel through the Mojave Desert and over the San Gabriel Mountains to America’s second largest city, Los Angeles.

 Start the day with a sightseeing tour of Tinseltown.
-You’ll drive to Hollywood, including the footprints of the glamourous stars at the TCL Chinese Theatre, and famous Hollywood Bowl.
+You’ll drive to Hollywood, and see the footprints of the glamourous stars at the TCL Chinese Theatre, and famous Hollywood Bowl.
 Then, on to elegant Beverly Hills followed by a drive down the Sunset Strip.

 Your vacation ends this morning.
 You can extend your vacation with extra nights and explore L.A. further.